 Edy's/Dreyer's Rich & Creamy Grand Vanilla Review

-If you're looking for a "generic" vanilla ice cream that won't detract from the toppings you're going to pile on, Edy's Rich and Creamy Grand Vanilla would be a good choice.
+If you're looking for a "generic" vanilla ice cream that won't detract from the toppings you're going to pile on, Edy's Rich and Creamy Grand Vanilla (starting at $4) would be a good choice.
 In our blind tasting of five cheap ice creams, our panelists found Edy's Rich and Creamy to be "run-of-the-mill" and "standard."
 Still, some declared it extremely sweet with an off-putting artificial vanilla flavor.